psbds/kubernetes-snippets/cli/devops/create-service-connection/README.md

 ## Kubernetes Snippets CLI (devops/create-service-connection)

-Creates a new Service Connection on Azure DevOps to connect to a Kubernetes Cluster
+Creates a new Service Connection on Azure DevOps to connect to a Kubernetes Cluster.

+This script creates a ClusteRole and ClsuteRoleBinding with full permissions on the cluster so Azure DevOps can do the deployment of anything, you can refine to have a more granular and secure set of permission, editing the file `cli/devops/create-serviceconnection/index.bash`

 ### Usage